 Battery technology is also improving, but your unique home setup and lifestyle preferences may impact the type of batteries you choose.
 It is also vitally important to size your battery bank and panels so that they work optimally together.

 If you want to make sure your batteries and panels are proportionately sized, start by talking to reputable solar suppliers.
-We suggest starting with any of these companies (not sponsored, but we have personal experience with all of them and highly recommend them):
+We suggest starting with any of these companies (we have personal experience with all of them and highly recommend them):

 - Backwoods Solar: https://backwoodssolar.com/